h2oai/driverlessai-recipes/how_to_write_a_recipe/how_to_write_a_recipe.md

 The `min_cols` and `max_cols` either take numbers/integers or take string parameters as `all` and `any`.
 The `all` and `any` should coincide with the same `col_type`, respectively.

-The `relative_importance` takes a integer value, which will over, or under representation.
+The `relative_importance` takes a positive value.
+If this value is more than `1` then the transformer is likely to be used more often than other transformers in the specific experiment.
+If it less than `1` then it is less likely to be used than other transformers in the specific experiment.
+If it is set to `1` then it is equally likely to be used as other transformers in the specific experiment, provided other transformers are also set to relative importance `1`. i , which will over, or under representation.
 Default value is `1`, value greater than `1` is over representation and under `1` is under representation.

 ```{python eval=FALSE}
 class ExampleLogTransformer(CustomerTransformer):